zapata-engineering/orquestra-sdk/docs/guides/workflow-runs.rst

 Configs for remote clusters will get auto-named based on URI.
 The Local ray runtime has hardcoded config names, either "local" or "ray".
-In-process runtime also has a hardcoded config name, "in_process".
+The in-process runtime also has a hardcoded config name, "in_process".

 Saved configs can be listed with ``list_configs()`` and retrieved with ``load()``: